epam/edp-keycloak-operator/README.md

 ## Quick Start

-1. Create a User in the Keycloak `Master` realm, and assign a `create-realm` role, check [official documentation](https://github.com/keycloak/keycloak-documentation/blob/main/server_admin/topics/admin-console-permissions/master-realm.adoc#global-roles)
+1. Create a User in the Keycloak `Master` realm, and assign a `create-realm` role.

 2. Insert newly created user credentials into Kubernetes secret: